twhiston/tw.gl.repl/README.md

 Settings allow you to set the value of some repl settings instead of settings them through messages or in code.
-All available settings are as follows:
+All currently available settings are as follows:

 ```json
 "settings": {